Improve Adult Listening Skills

 Every single day, there are a lot of words being said.
-Whether it is on the news, from the schools, from your neighbors or from your immediate family members, everyone has something to say.
+Whether it is on the news, from the schools, from your neighbors, or your immediate family members, everyone has something to say.

 We spend a lot of time expecting our children to listen.
 We ask them to clean their rooms, do their chores, complete their homework and we get frustrated when they haven’t complied.
 Have you given much thought to how much you listen now that you are an adult?